simonhasan/4cscc-lab-manual/student-book/lessons-micropython/display/display-01-strings.md

 # The String (`str`) Data Type

 Computers manipulate data.
 Data can come in several forms.
 Not all data is handled the same way, so information is organized into different types.
-The same set of operations can be used to manipulate the data within data types.
+The same operations can be used to manipulate the data within data types.
 Consider the following examples:

 `100` is a number that can be used in mathematical computations.
 The `'100'` in the sentence, `I have 100 things in my mind.' ` Is part of a sequence of characters.
 A series of characters in computer science is called a **string**.

 In Python, strings are characters between single `' '` or double `" "` quotes.

 The three examples below the three examples below demonstrate how a numeric data type differs from a string: